sabifo4/mammals_dating/01_SeqBayes_S1/02_MCMCtree/README.md

 [`01_Check_MCMCs_MCMCtreeR_newpost_newgeochron.R`](00_MCMCtree_analyses/00_main_tree_T2/visual_checks_MCMCtreeR/01_Check_MCMCs_MCMCtreeR_newpost_newgeochron.R`)
 As in the other R scripts used before, this one has all the details needed to understand the different steps carried out, so you may want to check them if you want more details about how these plots were generated.
+[Here](../../figs/FigS5.pdf), you can also see the posterior distributions for the mean divergence times estimated in the four independent chains we ran with this dataset for the corresponding nodes in (a, top), while (b, bottom) does not include the results for chain 2 as they did not converge.
 In addition, [this directory](00_MCMCtree_analyses/00_main_tree_T2/plot_newchrVSoldchr) contains the comparison plots generated for each calibrated node with the results obtained with this data set (updated geochronology) against those that were obtained with the prior calibrations used before September 2021.
 These plots show how changing